pts/minilibc686/README.md

-# minilibc686: size-optimized libc for Linux i386 and i686, for static linking
+# minilibc686: libc and tools for creating size-optimized, statically linked Linux i386 and i686 programs

-minilibc686 is a minimalistic, size-optimized C runtime library (libc) targeting Linux i386 and i686, for building statically linked ELF-32 executables.
-Most of the code of minilibc686 is written in NASM assembly language, and it is manually optimized for size (rather than speed) in assembly.
+minilibc686 is a minimalistic, size-optimized C runtime library (libc) targeting Linux i386 and i686, for building statically linked ELF-32 executable programs. minilibc686 is batteries-included: it contains all necessary tools (e.g. the compiler driver *minicc*, C preprocessor, C compiler, assembler, linker) for building size-optimized Linux i386 programs.
+All of the libc code of minilibc686 is written in NASM assembly language, and it is manually optimized for size (rather than speed).
 Feature tradeoffs were made to achieve small code sizes, so minilibc686 deviates from standard C in many aspects.

-Typical code sizes (total size of the executable program file, including ELF headers, program code and libc code):
+In case some functionality is missing from minilibc686, with the *minicc* compiler fronted it's convenient to use some other supported libcs (diet libc, uClibc and EGLIBC), which are precompiled, and *minicc* automatically downloads each of them the first time it is needed.

 ## Getting started